adidion19/ft_transcendence/README.md

 <h4>Summary</h4>
 Ft_transcendence is a website where users can play real-time multiplayer Pong.
 They connect with the OAuth system of 42 intranet and have access to a chat, a leaderboard, a profile page etc...

-The website backend is wrote in NestJs and the front in typescript, using React.
+The website is written in TypeScript and is using NestJs framework for the backend and React for the front.
 The database used for this project is PostgreSQL.

 <h4>Installation</h4>